 Watts worked as an aide to Steel from 1993 to 2008, handling bookkeeping, payroll, travel arrangements and other administrative tasks for the author, a San Francisco resident who has about 600 million copies of her books in print.

 Authorities said Watts used her position to steal money from Steel's accounts, sometimes by depositing checks made out to "cash" into her own accounts, sometimes by paying herself more than her salary.
-Watts also used the rewards points from Steel's credit cards to buy gift cards and airline tickets for herself and her
+Watts also used the rewards points from Steel's credit cards to buy gift cards and airline tickets for herself and her family, prosecutors said.

 Authorities said Watts used the money to finance a "lavish lifestyle," including a $1.3 million home in San Rafael with $1 million in renovations and furnishings.